TNO/gLTSdiff/docs/library-overview.md

   It allows to customize the prefix text, separator/delimiter text, and suffix text.
   It also allows to customize the printer to use for the elements of the set.
 * `StateHtmlPrinter` prints states, based on state IDs, and a custom prefix.
-* `StringHtmlPrinter` prints properties by converting them strings using `Object.toString()` and applying HTML escaping.
+* `StringHtmlPrinter` prints properties by converting them to strings using `Object.toString()` and applying HTML escaping.
 * `SubtypeHtmlPrinter` prints `U`-typed properties based on a printer for `T`-typed properties, where `U` is a subtype of `T`.
 * `TransitionHtmlPrinter` prints transitions based on a printer for transition properties.